nabilhassein/bitcurry/README.md

 We need tests.
 Unfortunately, testing is not always straightforward.
 However, it is a top priority to write good tests for:

-1. Client-tracker interaction -- how can we know if the GET request is correct?
+1. Network communication -- given that errors are possible over the wire and in trackers, peers, etc., how can we know if our code is correct?
-This is particularly tricky because it's possible to make a correct request and receive an incorrect response -- or no response -- due to no fault of the client (if the tracker has an error, cannot be found, the .torrent file is wrong, etc.)
+It's possible to make a correct request and receive an incorrect response -- or no response -- due to no fault of the client.
 2. Parsing ByteStrings into our Bencoded data structure
 3. Anti-parsing our Bencoded data structure back into ByteStrings
-4. Any code we write in the future -- preferably soon after, or even before

-Informally testing the parser and anti-parser in the REPL was simple, and apparently effective; they seem to work as specified.
-However, it is not so simple to test the client-tracker interaction in this way.

-So it's about time to get started with QuickCheck, HUnit, etc.

 ## future features